-Line 31 - The following exclusions and deductions are allowed if included in the gross charges reported in Part I:
+Line 33 - The following exclusions and deductions are allowed if included in the gross charges reported in Part I:

-- any surcharges collected or any administrative fee retained when you are merely acting as a collection agent for a municipality in connection with the provision of an enhanced emergency telephone system (E911) under Article Six of the County Law. - receipts from the sale of telecommunication services to air carriers solely for the purpose of air safety and navigation, when such telecommunication services are provided by an organization defined by section 186-e(b)(3) of the Tax Law. - taxes imposed by New York State or its municipalities, or the federal government, when the provider is merely a collection agency for the tax authority (for example, state and local sales tax). - receipts from the sale of cable television and radio programming.
+- Any surcharges collected or any administrative fee retained when you are merely acting as a collection agent for a municipality in connection with the provision of an enhanced emergency telephone system (E911) under Article Six of the County Law. - Receipts from the sale of telecommunication services to air carriers solely for the purpose of air safety and navigation, if you are an organization defined by section 186-e(2)(b)(3) of the Tax I aw - Taxes imposed by New York State or its municipalities, or the federal government, when you are merely a collection agency for the tax authority (for example, state and local sales tax). - Receipts from the sale of cable television and radio programming.
 Cable television and radio programming means the transmitting to subscribers of programs broadcast by one or more television or radio stations or any other programs originated by any person by means of wire, cable, microwave or any other means.
 (Note: telecommunication services provided to a cable television or radio provider, for the purposes of broadcasting programs to subscribers, are subject to tax under section 186-e.)

-Line 32 - Enter the total deduction for bad debts from all transactions (allowed for telecommunication charges subjected to tax under section 186-e, when the debt has become worthless in accordance with consistently applied Generally Accepted Accounting Principles).
+Line 34 - Enter the total deduction for bad debts from all transactions for telecommunication charges subject to tax under section 186-e, when the debt has become worthless in accordance with consistently applied Generally Accepted Accounting Principles.